Clarence Thomas and Section 230: Why the justice's musings matter

 What could that legislation look like?

-As rhetoric heats up around reforming Section 230, lawmakers on both sides of the political spectrum have introduced a flurry of legislation over the past year.
+As rhetoric heats up around reforming Section 230, lawmakers at both ends of the political spectrum have introduced a flurry of legislation over the past year.
 But so far none of it has gained much traction.

 Some bills call for liability protections to go away entirely, while others alter or refine the protections.
 There are bills that limit the scope of Section 230 by restricting types of activities protected under the law.
 Other bills strip away liability protections and would have companies earn those protections by showing they're politically neutral in how they moderate content.